Waverley Street Foundation

-Lande Ajose is vice president and Walter and Esther Hewlett Chair in Understanding California’s Future and Senior Fellow.
+Lande Ajose is the Managing Director at the Waverley Street Foundation, a start-up philanthropic effort that invests at the intersection of climate solutions and community priorities.
+Previously, she was vice president and Walter and Esther Hewlett Chair in Understanding California’s Future and a senior fellow at the Public Policy Institute of California.
 Her career has focused on improving the lives of Californians by working in state government, private philanthropy, and research institutions.
 Her research interests include addressing issues of inequality through education and employment.
-She was recently the senior policy advisor for higher education for the Office of Governor Gavin Newsom.
+She formerly served as senior policy advisor for higher education for the Office of Governor Gavin Newsom.
 Before joining the Newsom administration, she was executive director of California Competes, chaired the California Student Aid Commission, and served on the governance bodies of the Institute for Higher Education Policy, the Institute for College Access and Success, and the Western Association of Schools and Colleges.
 She currently sits on the PPIC Higher Education Center Advisory Council and on the Board of Trustees at Occidental College.
 She holds a PhD in urban and regional studies from the Massachusetts Institute of Technology.